NETWAYS/advanced-puppet-training/sections/review/01_facter.md

 ****

 Facter returns key value pairs named facts.
-In older versions these were simple string representations, newer versions also structured facts are possible which means a array or hash is returned.
+In older versions these were simple string representations, in newer versions structured facts are possible, which means a array or hash is returned.

-To access such a fact like the disk size as a top scope variable use:
+To access such a fact like the disk size in Puppet code use:

+    @@@ Puppet
+    $facts['disks']['vda']['size']

+Or using the older top-scope variables, which are now deprecated:

     @@@ Puppet
     $::disks['vda']['size']